-

 Teaching methodologies and assessment

-The continuous assessment process was adopted according to the grading criterion in 2 Tests: 45% for the 1st Test and 45% for the 2nd, with the final addition of 10% for behavior and attendance, where 100% = 20 points.
-Assignments and exams were also taken into account where appropriate.
-The methodology aims to encourage debate on the main points of the subject, to clarify any doubts that arise about specific concepts in this area of Asian space, transposing theory into the practical reality of international events, in a context of globalization, numerous crises and violent conflicts for supremacy.
-To this end, models and practical demonstrations will be used in exercises based on mathematical formulas, such as the interpretation of the Crisis Graph and its nuances, with the aim of applying theory to the practice of different international events that have occurred in the past, are underway and are expected in the future.
+The methodology aims to encourage debate on the main points of the subject, to clarify any doubts that may arise about specific concepts in this area of Asian space, transposing theory into the practical reality of international events in a context of globalisation, countless crises and violent conflicts for supremacy.
+To this end, models and practical demonstrations will be used in exercises based on mathematical formulae, such as the interpretation of the Crisis Graph and its nuances, with the aim of applying theory to the practice of different international events that have occurred in the past, are underway and are expected in the future.

 -